 I’ve been doing digital marketing and analytics for the better part of 15 years.
-And it, again, it came as a shock when Mark started uncovering some of these things for us.
-And I want to give a real life experience, our experience personally, with thetruth.com website and, just to show how that can play out, how it can go when you have a partner, like Mark, that knows what they’re talking about.
+And it, again, came as a shock when Mark started uncovering some of these things for us.
+And I want to give a real-life experience, our experience personally, with thetruth.com website and, just to show how that can play out, how it can go when you have a partner, like Mark, that knows what they’re talking about.

 We needed to get updated to Drupal eight.
 I don’t even know what version we were on before that.
 With a redesign of a website comes new website analytics implications.
 What are we going to track?
 How are we going to track it?
-We have a pretty hefty marketing budget here to drive folks to thetruth.com, and on all of the platforms that we operate on we make use of the pixels that they provide so that we are able to do optimizations in those platforms, places like Snapchat and Tik Tok, where you want to be able to optimize to a conversion or to a video view or whatever the case may be.
+We have a pretty hefty marketing budget here to drive folks to thetruth.com, and on all of the platforms that we operate on, we make use of the pixels that they provide so that we can do optimizations in those platforms, places like Snapchat and Tik Tok, where you want to be able to optimize to a conversion or to a video view or whatever the case may be.
 We had to make sure to QA all of those and make sure that they were functioning.

-Let’s just be really blunt about it, not public facing at all.
+Let’s just be really blunt about it.
+Not public-facing at all.
 And I think, again, looking back on it and knowing what I know now, it’s too often left to the wayside by marketing teams.
 So, it was, it was a learning process for us.

-And so in the end, what do we have?
-We have a really flashy looking website.
-It’s on the latest version of Drupal, that’s a big win.
-Analytics is functioning, the pixels are working, and it’s time to celebrate, pop some champagne and we have a new website.
+And so, in the end, what do we have?
+We have a really flashy-looking website.
+It’s on the latest version of Drupal.
+That’s a big win.
+Analytics is functioning, the pixels are working, and it’s time to celebrate, pop some champagne, and we have a new website.
 Let’s do the celebration.

-And there, it’s interesting because we’re all using mature platforms and we’re using cloud services that have been optimized, like Drupal in a managed hosting environment.
+And there, it’s interesting because we’re all using mature platforms and cloud services that have been optimized, like Drupal in a managed hosting environment.
 A lot of the traditional bottlenecks and roadblocks from the past have really been alleviated.

 So we worked on that, and we knew that was an opportunity.
 And then as the image and the media were not always as optimized as they could be.
 So we spent some time there.
 And then the CDN was an area in particular where a lot of opportunity presented itself because of some of the tools that were available.

 And there’s a lot of styling and scripting going on.
-There’s FoUC, there’s a flash of unstyled content that happens based on having to load external things, and also third-party scripts, and beacons.
+There’s FoUC, there’s a flash of unstyled content that happens based on having to load external things, and also third-party scripts and beacons.

 Rob, do you want to talk about the FoUC example in particular?